chris-j-tang/Resume/README.md

 This is the most recent version of my resume.

-I decided that hosting it on github yieded several benefits for me:
+I decided that hosting it on github yieded several benefits:

 * Publicly accessible -- I can clone my files from anywhere and edit my resume there
 * Practice -- By updating major changes onto GitHub, I keep basic git commands from going rusty